 Generally, this means targeting returns that match your risk profile.
 Younger investors with longer time horizons can invest more heavily in stocks while individuals closer to retirement have higher weightings of bonds usually.

-And finally, Blooom charges a flat rate monthly fee instead of a percentage of assets under management, which offers compelling value to large account sizes because fees do not increase proportionately as they do with most robo-advisors.
+And finally, blooom charges a flat rate annual fee instead of a percentage of assets under management, which offers compelling value to large account sizes because fees do not increase proportionately as they do with most robo-advisors.